 Two representatives of each associate member may attend the annual ISU associate members’ conference at no cost with the opportunity to hear about current issues and to meet and engage with full members.

 Associate membership fees are modest and formal applications are considered by the Executive Committee.

 Affiliate membership is open to non-commercial organisations with an interest in marine salvage and are usually similar shipping industry trade associations.
 There is no fee for affiliate members and requests to join this category of membership are considered on a case by case basis with no formal application process.

 There are some 80 associate and affiliate members of the ISU.

-We are solicitors specialising in the law of tug and towage, salvage, wreck removal and related areas of practice.
+We are solicitors, with a team of 17, specialising in the law of tug and towage, salvage, wreck removal and related areas of practice.

-Our team comprises some of the most experienced lawyers in the business, with over 200 combined years of practice and having handled over 500 LOF arbitrations.
-We have 2 ex-mariners one who was also for 12 years in-house counsel of a major international tug and salvage operator based in the Netherlands, two QCs who are former Lloyd’s Arbitrators and a former Royal Marine amongst the team.
+Our team comprises some of the most experienced lawyers in the business, with over 250 combined years of practice and having handled over 500 LOF arbitrations.
+We have 4 ex-mariner solicitors one who was previously for 12 years in-house counsel at a major international tug and salvage operator based in the Netherlands, one King’s Counsel (KC) who was formerly a Lloyd’s Arbitrator and a former Royal Marine amongst the team.

-We cooperate with experts whose backgrounds are as former tug masters, operations or chartering executives bringing a unique depth of experience to any issues.
-We advise operators, insurers, P&I Clubs, charterers or hirers on contracts such as LOF / SCOPIC, SUPPLYTIME, TOWCON / TOWHIRE, UK Standard Conditions for Towage etc, BIMCO wreck removal agreements, BARGECON and hybrid agreements.
-We also handle sale and purchase transactions.
+We advise 24/7 a global client base of operators, insurers, P&I Clubs, brokers, charterers or hirers on contracts such as LOF / SCOPIC, SUPPLYTIME, TOWCON / TOWHIRE, UK Standard Conditions for Towage etc, BIMCO wreck removal agreements, BARGEHIRE and hybrid agreements, handling disputes in arbitration or court.
+We are well-known for our expertise in unlawful detentions, kidnap & ransom.
+Last but not least, we can advise on sale and purchase contracts.